Ranlot/ab-testing/README.md

 is **by construction** better than the baseline.
 However, any real life experimental realization can only consist of a finite number `N` of trials.
 This means that the empirical success rate `p` is actually a random variable with a Binomial distribution of mean `p*` that has a finite standard deviation decreasing as `1 / sqrt(N)`.

 As a consequence, the p-value also becomes a random variable (whose probability distribution we will investigate further) that depends on `p*`, `p0` and `N`.
 The natural question then becomes: "Given `p*` and `p0`, how many events `N` do we need to observe before we can say that the probability to observe a significant p-value is more than 95%?"

-In other words: keeping in mind that since we chose `p* > p0`, it is guaranteed that the experiment is better than the baseline but the interesting question is about how long it takes before we can see this with 95% certainty for given values of `p*` and `p0`.
+In other words: keeping in mind that if we choose `p* > p0`, it is guaranteed that the experiment is better than the baseline.
+But, how long it takes before we can see this with 95% certainty?

 ## Intuitive description of the p-value